Is it normal to bleed after intercourse?

 - trying to become aroused before engaging in intercourse

 - seeking medical advice and treatment for suspected infections

 In addition, a person can use herbal supplements that have been scientifically shown to help reduce vaginal dryness and GSM symptoms.
-Some of these supplements include black cohosh, vitamin E, omega-3, and oil of primrose.
+Some of these supplements are available for purchase online, including black cohosh, vitamin E, omega-3, and oil of primrose.

 It may also be beneficial to consume foods rich in plant estrogens or phytoestrogens.

 - olive oil